Dedicated Fryer vs Shared Fryer

 The fryer is one of the most consistently misunderstood variables in celiac travel.

 Gluten is a protein, and proteins don't burn off in hot oil.
-What happens in a working fryer is that tiny particles of batter and breading detach from whatever is being cooked and remain suspended in the oil — adhering to the next item that goes in, and the one after that.
-A shared fryer that has held breaded chicken, onion rings, mozzarella sticks, or any wheat-coated item is carrying gluten through every subsequent order.
-The temperature of the oil makes no difference.
-The ingredient being cooked makes no difference.
-The contamination is in the medium, not the food.
+Tiny particles of batter and breading detach from whatever is being cooked and stay suspended in the oil.
+The next item that goes in picks them up.
+The temperature doesn't change this.
+The ingredient doesn't matter.
+The contamination is in the oil itself.

 - A dedicated fryer is used exclusively for gluten-free items — no shared oil, no shared baskets, no cross-contact from breaded or battered foods cooked alongside.